Realogy: Whether Wall Street Has Worked Out The Coming Real Estate Renaissance (NYSE:RLGY)

 We are the leading and most integrated provider of residential real estate services in the U.S. We are the world's largest franchisor of residential real estate brokerages with some of the most recognized brands in the real estate industry, the leading U.S. residential real estate brokerage (based upon transaction volume), and a significant provider of title and settlement services.

-The core of our integrated business strategy is to grow the base of productive independent sales agents at our company owned and franchisee brokerages and provide them with compelling data and technology products and services, including high-quality lead generation programs, to make them more productive and their businesses more profitable.
+The core of our integrated business strategy is to grow the base of productive independent sales agents at our company-owned and franchisee brokerages and provide them with compelling data and technology products and services, including high-quality lead generation programs, to make them more productive and their businesses more profitable.

 Our revenue is derived on a fee-for-service basis, and given our breadth of complementary service offerings, we are able to generate fees from multiple aspects of a residential real estate transaction.
 Our operating platform is supported by our portfolio of industry leading franchise brokerage brands, including Century 21, Coldwell Banker, Coldwell Banker Commercial, Corcoran, ERA, Sotheby's International Realty and Better Homes and Gardens Real Estate.

-We also own and operate company owned brokerages primarily under the Coldwell Banker, Corcoran and Sotheby's International Realty brands.
+We also own and operate company-owned brokerages primarily under the Coldwell Banker, Corcoran and Sotheby's International Realty brands.

 Our multiple brands and operations allow us to derive revenue from multiple segments of the residential real estate market, in many different geographies and at varying price points.

-Exhibit B - Addressable Market and Market Share Backup
+Exhibit B - Addressable Market and Market Share Backup:

 U.S. Gross Commission Income.
 Residential real estate brokerage companies typically realize revenues in the form of a sales commission earned from closed homesale sides (either the "buy" side and/or the "sell" side of a real estate transaction), which we refer to as gross commission income.
 We believe that the level of gross commission income generated in the U.S., which is generally estimated around $70 billion, represents a substantial addressable market.
-Our company owned brokerages and franchisees earned approximately $12 billion in gross commission income in 2019, as compared to $13 billion in gross commission income in 2018.
+Our company-owned brokerages and franchisees earned approximately $12 billion in gross commission income in 2019, as compared to $13 billion in gross commission income in 2018.

 Market Share.
 As measured in a comparison to the volume of all existing homesale transactions in the U.S. as reported by NAR (regardless of whether an agent or broker was involved in the transaction), we estimate that our market share in 2019 decreased year-over-year to approximately 15.3% compared to 16.1% in 2018.
 Our estimated share of all U.S. existing homesale unit transactions in 2019 decreased from approximately 13.5% to approximately 13.0%.

-$375 Million Sale Of Cartus Relocation To Private Equity
+$375 Million Sale Of Cartus Relocation To Private Equity:

 We entered into a definitive Purchase and Sale agreement with a subsidiary of SIRVA, Inc. ("SIRVA") on November 6, 2019 (the "Purchase Agreement"), pursuant to which SIRVA will acquire Cartus Relocation Services, our global employee relocation business.
 Under the terms of the Purchase Agreement, we will receive $375 million in cash at closing, subject to certain closing adjustments set forth in the Purchase Agreement, and a $25 million deferred payment after the closing of the transaction.
 SIRVA is a portfolio company of Madison Dearborn Partners (MDP), a leading private equity firm, and the deferred payment will be paid upon the consummation of MDP's monetization of its investment in Cartus Relocation Services or such earlier date determined at the discretion of MDP.
 The sale of Cartus Relocation Services is expected to close in the next couple of months, subject to the satisfaction or waiver of closing conditions described in the Purchase Agreement.
 We intend to use the substantial majority of the net proceeds from the transaction to pay down corporate debt.

 Second Wind Capital is a catalyst driven/ trading oriented service with an underpinning tied to value and out of favor sectors.
 The hold period can range from a few days to up to six months (sometimes longer if my conviction level for a particular thesis is elevated and fundamentally and tangibly intact).
 Risk management perimeters will be set based on position sizing and/or stop losses.
 No one bats a thousand, so if you can get it right 51% of the time and you manage your risk, you will generate out-sized returns.
-Join now with a 2 week free trial and follow my real-time porfolio.
+Join now with a 2-week free trial and follow my real-time portfolio.

 Disclosure: I am/we are long RLGY.
 I wrote this article myself, and it expresses my own opinions.
 I am not receiving compensation for it (other than from Seeking Alpha).
 I have no business relationship with any company whose stock is mentioned in this article.